Talking with Your Health Care Team

 Don't worry if your questions seem silly or don't make sense.
 All your questions are important and deserve an answer.
 It's okay to ask the same question more than once.
 It's also okay to ask your doctor to use simpler words and explain terms that are new to you.
 To make sure you understand, use your own words to repeat back what you heard the doctor say.

-Take someone with you when you see the doctor.
+Take someone with you when you go to the doctor.
 Ask a family member or friend to go with you when you see your doctor.
 This person can help by listening, taking notes, and asking questions.
 If you can't find someone to go with you, ask your doctor if he or she will talk with a friend or family member over the phone.

 Take notes or ask to record your conversation.
 Many patients have trouble remembering what they talk about with their doctor.
 Take notes or ask if you can record the conversation.